8. 100 BCE - 100 CE Women and the Han Empire

 |

-While the Roman Empire thrived at the other end of Eurasia, the Han Dynasty came to power in China and solidified a Chinese Empire for centuries to come.
-The dynasty followed the short-lived Qin dynasty and a period of violent conflict.
+While the Roman Empire thrived in Eurasia, the Han Dynasty came to power in China and solidified a Chinese Empire for centuries to come.
+The dynasty succeeded the short-lived Qin dynasty and a period of violent conflict.
 The empire was known for its civil service and government structure, the nationalization of the private salt and iron industries, inventions, and adoption of Confucianism.
 But did these advances improve the lives of women that lived there?
-Nah– not really.

-China: The Han leadership realized that philosophies can be powerful tools for solidifying an empire.
-Confucius’ writings became more mainstream and eventually Emperor Wu Di (reigned 141–87 BCE) made Confucianism the official state ideology.
-Confucius schools were established to teach Confucian ethics and spread the philosophy to the masses.
+The Han leadership realized that philosophies can be powerful tools for solidifying an empire.
+Confucius’s writings became more accepted and eventually Emperor Wu Di (reigned 141–87 BCE) made Confucianism the official state philosophy.
+Confucian schools were established to teach Confucian ethics and spread the philosophy to the masses.

-For women this had lasting effects on the structure and expectations in their lives.
-“Filial piety,” or devotion to family, is key to Confucian thinking.
-Devotion included ancestor worship, submission to parental authority, or the emperor and his government.
+For women, this had a lasting effect on the structure and expectations of their lives.
+“Filial piety,” or devotion to family, is central to Confucian thinking.
+Devotion included ancestor worship, submission to parental, royal, or government authority.

-Confucian philosophy meant that women lived pretty subjugated lives.
-Women could not earn money outside the home and were expected to leave their family to join their spouses when they married, so many baby girls were abandoned shortly after birth, a practice called “infanticide.”
-Women had no path to divorce unless her husband mistreated her father, while a husband could divorce his wife if she failed to bear a son, was unfaithful, lacked filial piety to the husband's parents, suffered from a virulent or infectious disease, or even talked too much.
+Confucian philosophy required that women lived subjugated lives.
+Women could not earn money outside the home and were expected to leave their family to join their spouses when they married.
+Many baby girls were abandoned shortly after birth, a practice called “infanticide.”
+A woman had no path to divorce unless her husband mistreated her father, while a husband could divorce his wife if she failed to bear a son, was unfaithful, lacked filial piety to the husband's parents, suffered from a virulent or infectious disease, or even talked too much.
 The only protection given to a wife was that she could not be divorced if she had no family to return to.
 Consequently, in practice, divorce was not as common as these grounds might suggest.
-Another social convention was that widows should not remarry, leaving women’s options in life very limited.
+By tradition, widows were strongly advised not to remarry, leaving women’s options in life very limited.

-China: The Han leadership realized that philosophies can be powerful tools for solidifying an empire.
-Confucius’ writings became more mainstream and eventually Emperor Wu Di (reigned 141–87 BCE) made Confucianism the official state ideology.
-Confucius schools were established to teach Confucian ethics and spread the philosophy to the masses.
+The Han leadership realized that philosophies can be powerful tools for solidifying an empire.
+Confucius’s writings became more accepted and eventually Emperor Wu Di (reigned 141–87 BCE) made Confucianism the official state philosophy.
+Confucian schools were established to teach Confucian ethics and spread the philosophy to the masses.

-For women this had lasting effects on the structure and expectations in their lives.
-“Filial piety,” or devotion to family, is key to Confucian thinking.
-Devotion included ancestor worship, submission to parental authority, or the emperor and his government.
+For women, this had a lasting effect on the structure and expectations of their lives.
+“Filial piety,” or devotion to family, is central to Confucian thinking.
+Devotion included ancestor worship, submission to parental, royal, or government authority.

-Confucian philosophy meant that women lived pretty subjugated lives.
-Women could not earn money outside the home and were expected to leave their family to join their spouses when they married, so many baby girls were abandoned shortly after birth, a practice called “infanticide.”
-Women had no path to divorce unless her husband mistreated her father, while a husband could divorce his wife if she failed to bear a son, was unfaithful, lacked filial piety to the husband's parents, suffered from a virulent or infectious disease, or even talked too much.
+Confucian philosophy required that women lived subjugated lives.
+Women could not earn money outside the home and were expected to leave their family to join their spouses when they married.
+Many baby girls were abandoned shortly after birth, a practice called “infanticide.”
+A woman had no path to divorce unless her husband mistreated her father, while a husband could divorce his wife if she failed to bear a son, was unfaithful, lacked filial piety to the husband's parents, suffered from a virulent or infectious disease, or even talked too much.
 The only protection given to a wife was that she could not be divorced if she had no family to return to.
 Consequently, in practice, divorce was not as common as these grounds might suggest.
-Another social convention was that widows should not remarry, leaving women’s options in life very limited.
+By tradition, widows were strongly advised not to remarry, leaving women’s options in life very limited.

-Confucianism, solidified women’s second-class status, and culturally ingrained the prohibition on women’s formal education.
-Women’s education ebbed when outsiders gained control of traditional Chinese regions, but the persistent domination of Confucianism locked women into perpetual slavery to their families.
+Confucianism solidified women’s second-class status and reinforced prohibition on women’s formal education.
+Confucianism locked women into perpetual slavery to their families.
 One scholar wrote, “Few people teach their daughters to read and write nowadays for fear that they might become over ambitious.”

-Women of lower status, such as farmer's wives, spent significantly more time out of the home, as they were expected to work in the fields - especially in regions where rice was cultivated.
-As many farmers did not own their own land but worked it as tenants, their wives were, on occasion, subject to abuse from landowners.
-Many women were forced into prostitution in times of drought or crop failure.
-Prostitution was an open part of town and city life, with officials and merchants frequenting houses where prostitutes plied their trade for the purposes of corporate entertainment.
-Las Vegas, anyone?
+Women of lower status, such as farmer's wives, spent significantly more time out of the home, as they were expected to work in the fields, especially in regions where rice was the major staple crop.
+Many farmers did not own their own land but worked it as tenants, and their wives were, on occasion, subject to abuse from landowners.
+Women wer

 Women worked in the home weaving silk and caring for the silkworms that produced it.
-This textile work was incredibly valuable to the families income.
-Some were called upon, like men, to perform the labor service which acted as a form of taxation in many periods of ancient China, but this was only in exceptional circumstances.
+Textile work was valuable to the family’s income.
+Some were called upon, like men, to perform the labor service which served as a form of taxation in many periods in ancient China.

-Women of lower status, such as farmer's wives, spent significantly more time out of the home, as they were expected to work in the fields - especially in regions where rice was cultivated.
-As many farmers did not own their own land but worked it as tenants, their wives were, on occasion, subject to abuse from landowners.
-Many women were forced into prostitution in times of drought or crop failure.
-Prostitution was an open part of town and city life, with officials and merchants frequenting houses where prostitutes plied their trade for the purposes of corporate entertainment.
-Las Vegas, anyone?
+Women of lower status, such as farmer's wives, spent significantly more time out of the home, as they were expected to work in the fields, especially in regions where rice was the major staple crop.
+Many farmers did not own their own land but worked it as tenants, and their wives were, on occasion, subject to abuse from landowners.
+Women wer

 Women worked in the home weaving silk and caring for the silkworms that produced it.
-This textile work was incredibly valuable to the families income.
-Some were called upon, like men, to perform the labor service which acted as a form of taxation in many periods of ancient China, but this was only in exceptional circumstances.
+Textile work was valuable to the family’s income.
+Some were called upon, like men, to perform the labor service which served as a form of taxation in many periods in ancient China.

-Adding insult to injury, although Chinese men usually had only one wife, they did openly make use of courtesans and invited concubines to live permanently in the family home.
+Although Chinese men usually had only one wife, they openly made use of courtesans and invited concubines to live permanently in the family home.
 Concubines might also be used to provide a family with the all-important male heir when the wife only produced daughters.
-However, the concubine and her offspring did not have the same legal status of the wife and her children.
+The concubine and her offspring did not have the same legal status of the wife and her children.
 The number of concubines in the household was limited by the husband's means.
-A wife was expected to never show any jealousy to her husband's concubines, as that too was grounds for divorce.
+A wife was expected never to show any jealousy toward her husband's concubines, as that was grounds for divorce.
 The Han believed there was a particularly nasty corner of hell awaiting jealous wives.
 Concubines usually came from the lower classes and entered the households of the wealthier families in society.
-And while sexual activity was certainly present, Concubines were more like servants.
+And while sexual activity was certainly present, concubines were more like servants.
 This Eastern Han funeral stele for a concubine presents an interesting record of their duties:

 “When she entered the household, she was diligent in care and ordered our familial way, treating all our ancestors as lofty.
 She sought good fortune without straying, her conduct omitting or adding nothing.
 Keeping herself frugal, she spun thread, and planted profitable crops in the orchards and gardens.
 She respected the legal wife and instructed the children, rejecting arrogance, never boasting of her kindnesses.
 The three boys and two girls kept quiet within the women's apartments.
 She made the girls submissive to rituals, while giving the boys power.
 Her chastity exceeded that of ancient times, and her guidance was not oppressive.
 All our kin were harmonious and close, like leaves attached to the tree” (Lewis, 170-171).